2.4L Ecotec Oil Consumption – Causes & Solutions

 When it comes to engine issues caused by low oil, by the time the engine is displaying physical symptoms, damage has already likely occurred.
 There are some early indicators that your 2.4L Ecotec might be low on oil.
 For instance, a low oil pressure indication light will often illuminate immediately before you notice any performance dropoff.
 This light, which is present on most Chevy Malibu and GMC Terrain vehicles affected by excessive oil consumption, is generally caused by low oil levels.
 If this light does come on, stop your vehicle immediately and let the vehicle cool down before checking your oil.

-It is important to note that GM 2.4L Ecotec oil-level sensors have been known to be unreliable and there are instances where a 2.4L Ecotec owner has received no advanced warning that their car was running dangerously low on oil.
+It is important to note that GM 2.4L Ecotec oil-level sensors have been known to be unreliable and there are instances where owners have received no advanced warning that their car was running dangerously low on oil.
 For that reason, it is extremely important to check your 2.4L Ecotec’s oil level frequently.
 Some suggest checking every 1,000 miles or every third refill at the gas station as a rough benchmark.
 Regardless, as low engine oil levels are the most common symptom of excessive oil consumption, it is vital to know how much oil is in your engine at all times.

 Other than low engine oil, blue smoke from the tailpipe, low engine performance, fouled spark plugs, and poor acceleration are all signs that excessive oil blowby is occurring on your GM Ecotec I4.
 Rough performance is likely what you’ll notice first, which is an indication that your Ecotec is dangerously low on oil.